CIBC-Internal/python/Doc/reference/expressions.rst

    cases, Python returns the latter result, in order to preserve that ``divmod(x,y)[0] * y + x % y`` be very close to ``x``.

+.. [#] The Unicode standard distinguishes between :dfn:`code points`
+   (e.g. U+0041) and :dfn:`abstract characters` (e.g. "LATIN CAPITAL LETTER A").
+   While most abstract characters in Unicode are only represented using one code point, there is a number of abstract characters that can in addition be represented using a sequence of more than one code point.
+For example, the abstract character "LATIN CAPITAL LETTER C WITH CEDILLA" can be represented as a single :dfn:`precomposed character` at code position U+00C7, or as a sequence of a :dfn:`base character` at code position U+0043 (LATIN CAPITAL LETTER C), followed by a :dfn:`combining character` at code position U+0327 (COMBINING CEDILLA).

-.. [#] While comparisons between strings make sense at the byte level, they may be counter-intuitive to users.
-For example, the strings ``"\u00C7"`` and ``"\u0327\u0043"`` compare differently, even though they both represent the same unicode character (LATIN CAPITAL LETTER C WITH CEDILLA).
-To compare strings in a human recognizable way, compare using :func:`unicodedata.normalize`.
+   The comparison operators on strings compare at the level of Unicode code points.
+This may be counter-intuitive to humans.
+For example, ``"\u00C7" == "\u0043\u0327"`` is ``False``, even though both strings represent the same abstract character "LATIN CAPITAL LETTER C WITH CEDILLA".

+   To compare strings at the level of abstract characters (that is, in a way intuitive to humans), use :func:`unicodedata.normalize`.

 .. [#] Due to automatic garbage-collection, free lists, and the dynamic nature of descriptors, you may notice seemingly unusual behaviour in certain uses of